PHEDRA (Arc-jet) high enthalpy wind tunnel: History

 PHEDRA (ex.
 SR5) wind tunnel was located in the Aerothermodynamics Laboratory from the CNRS (France's national scientific research center) in Meudon, France until 2000.

 The wind tunnel was then moved to the ICARE Laboratory in Orleans, resulting from the merging of the Aerothermodynamics Laboratory and the LCSR (Combustion and Reactive Systems Laboratory).
-This facility is part of the experimental platform FAST (Facilities for Aerothermodynamics & Supersonic Technologies, contact Viviana Lago head of FAST team, viviana.lago@cnrs-orlean.fr) belonging in ICARE Institut from CNRS, Orléans.
+This facility is part of the experimental platform FAST (Facilities for Aerothermodynamics & Supersonic Technologies) belonging to ICARE Institut from CNRS, Orléans.